The End? Can’t keep silent

 number_42

 Vulnerable yet Invincible.
 However, “the outer court” should not be measured, for it would be “trampled upon for 42 months” (11:2), “1,260 days” (11:3) or 3½ years (“time, times and half a time”).
-42 is significant in apocalyptic genre, because it is an important number in Israel’s history.
+42 is significant in the apocalyptic genre because it is an important number in Israel’s history.
 For example, 42 is the number of stages in Israel’s journey through the wilderness toward the Promised Land (Numbers 33).
 42 months is the period that Elijah had stopped the heavens from raining to bring the nations to repentance (1 Kings 17; James 5:17).
 Matthew’s genealogy is portrayed in three sets of 14, amounting to 42 generations, showing that the birth of Jesus marks the end of waiting for Israel’s Messiah (Matthew 1).
 Therefore, 42 represents the fullness of time in any stage of redemptive history.
 For the readers of Revelation, 42 represents the period we live in – the time allowed for the nations to come to repentance, between the cross and Christ’s return.
 Darrel Johnson writes:

 “42 months represents the period of time from the day Jesus Christ constituted the new temple by the shedding of his blood, until the day when the new city without a temple, the city which is a temple, comes down out of heaven” (Discipleship of the Edge: An expository journey through the Book of Revelation; Regent Publishing: 2004)